Correlation dynamics during a slow interaction quench in a one-dimensional Bose gas

 For larger dimensionless times, as illustrated in Fig.~\ref{Fig:stretched}, an additional decay regime takes place at intermediate distances before the bound $\xi_B$.
 This interesting behavior shows up in the bosonization approach and takes the form

 with $\tilde{\mathcal{C}}(\tau)$ a prefactor independent of $\xi$.
 For intermediate $\tau$, both exponential terms are required to adequately reproduce the behavior of Eq.~(\ref{eq:theta-correlator}) as shown in Fig.~\ref{Fig:stretched}.
 However, for values of $\tau$ whose corresponding bound $\xi_B$ is located at sufficient large $\xi$, only the first exponential term is important.
 In this case single-particle correlations decay with distance as a stretched exponential, a similar decay was found in Ref.~\onlinecite{PolkovnikovGritsev2008}.
 Such a functional form is unconventional for Luttinger liquids as, typically, correlations decay algebraically in these systems.
 Even for sudden interaction quenches in both bosonic and fermionic systems~\cite{cazalilla_quench, KarraschMeden2012} and for slow quenches in fermionic systems~\cite{DoraZarand2011}, only algebraic decay of correlations have been uncovered.

-The presence of such an unusual functional form is mainly due to the contribution of quasiparticles with momenta around $\frac{3}{2 \xi_B~l_0} < q \le \frac{1}{l_0}$~\cite{supplofpaper}.
+The presence of such an unusual functional form is mainly due to the reinforcement of the amplitude of phase fluctuations at low momenta with respect to the equilibrium case.
+The quench generates an unusual (non-thermal) distribution of quasiparticles around $\frac{3}{2\xi_B~l_0} < q \le \frac{1}{l_0}$~\cite{supplofpaper}.

 Moreover, as the appearance of the stretched exponential decay is limited to large values of $\tau$, this regime only occurs for relatively large parameter changes $t \gg t_0$.
 It is still an open question, whether this stretched exponential decay regime arises within the Bose-Hubbard model.
 As this regime only occurs for large parameter changes, the TLL model might not describe properly the dynamics of the Bose-Hubbard model and relaxation mechanisms not present in the TLL model might dominate the evolution.
 A careful analysis of this last point would be extremely valuable but is left to further studies.

-{\it Experimental implementation and detection:} One-dimensional interacting bosonic gases have been realized experimentally using a few different setups~\cite{StoeferleEsslinger2004,ParedesBloch2004,KinoshitaWeiss2004}.
-The best scheme to implement time variations of the interaction strength depends on the actual experiment setup.
-One method relies on the use of a Feshbach resonance by which the scattering length, and thereby the interaction strength, is directly varied.
-A second technique is based on the application of a weak optical lattice suppressing the tunneling amplitude in order to change the ratio of the interaction strength to the kinetic energy.
-Finally, in one-dimensional wave guides, geometric confinement can be employed to tailor the interaction strength.